daniel-gardez/pileup/README.md

 - Implementation of a bandstop filter before creating the dataframe.
 - Fine-tuning the input values for the scipy.find_peaks function - height, prominence and length.
 - Fine-tuning the random coincidences rate for finding the baseline.

+We have to keep in mind that for calculating the energy of each photon count, we must fit the peak waveform.
+Depending on the size of the input waveform, perhaps we might need to cut the waveform into smaller chunks, although up to several GB the code should work, depending on the available memory.